 We all are accustomed to using default DNS but when we face some problems, then we talk about alternative DNS, and when we talk, the very first mention is always Google Public DNS.
 After that, the most popular one is Open DNS which is not just DNS replacement for you, but it gives you better control of your internet connection.
 You can get its Home version for free that comes with phishing protection, Parental control, and increased speed.
-If you have kids at your home, its parental control offers you to block porn and other objectionable websites that you don’t want your kids to access.
+If you have kids at your home, its parental control offers you to block adult content and other objectionable websites that you don’t want your kids to access.
 For this, you have to sign up to their website and manage blocking.

 Preferred DNS: 126.96.36.199

 DNS.watch is another free DNS provider that believes in no censorship.
 Thus, you can access uncensored content without paying anything.
 If you live in a place where there is a lot of problem of internet censorship, this DNS server will be your best companion to access your favourite websites at a good speed.

 Preferred DNS: 184.108.40.206

 I have listed 5 best free public DNS that you can use whenever you need.
 But,